sydasif/python-book/docs/source/03_collection/06_set.md

 # Sets in Python

 A set is a container of an unordered collection of 'unique' and immutable objects.
-A set is a collection which is unordered, unchangeable*, and unindexed, therefore, they do not support function including slicing, indexing and any other function that is associated with sequencing.
+A set is un-indexed, therefore, they do not support functions including slicing, indexing and any other function that is associated with sequencing.

 Sets are used to store multiple items in a single variable.
 Sets are a collection of data with no duplicates.
 They are very useful when it comes to removing duplicate data from data collections.